-The words “hot” and “accounting” are not usually found in the same sentence, but in a corporate world that is increasingly filled with brazen criminal behavior, forensic accounting is a hot job.
-Maybe we will see a slick CSI-type television program dedicated to these number crunchers!
+The words “hot” and “accounting” are not usually found in the same sentence, but in a corporate world that is increasingly filled with brazen criminal behaviour, forensic accounting is a hot job.
+Maybe we will see a slick CSI-type television program dedicated to these number crunchers.

 In a nutshell, forensic accounting is the integration of auditing, accounting, and investigative skills in investigations into financial or economic matters.